Makergenix/pxt-Servo-Driver/README.md

 # micro:bit Servo Driver

-Extension for PCA9685 Servo control for Micro:bit
+Extension for PCA9685 Servo control Driver for Micro:bit

+PCA9685 is a 16 pin LED driver IC connected using I2C on PIN 19 & 20 of microbit.

-## License
+## Blocks

-GNU
+This extension includes the following blocks, for controlling servo or LEDs.

+* Servo: Rotate Servo motor at given angle.
+* Pulse: Pulse of given duration.
+* LED: block to toggle the LED on or off.

 ## Supported targets